 4. Vitamins and minerals

-Low zinc and iron levels are often associated with ADHD.
+Low zinc and iron levels are often associated with ADHD (3).
 However, there’s no concrete evidence that deficiency of any vitamin or minerals causes ADHD.
-Nevertheless, some studies indicate that micronutrient supplementation may improve certain symptoms of ADHD, such as inattention.
-Additionally, consuming micronutrients, in general, is necessary for overall health and well-being.
+Nevertheless, some studies indicate that micronutrient supplementation may improve certain symptoms of ADHD, such as inattention (9) (10).
+Additionally, in general, consuming micronutrients is necessary for overall health and well-being.

 Now that you know the foods you should add to your child’s diet, know the foods that you should avoid or limit.